LanguageMachines/LuigiNLP/README.md

 Suppose we want the Ucto component to lowercase our text before passing it on to the actual task that invokes ucto.
-We can write a simple lowercase task as follows, for this one we just use Python and invoke no external tools (we set no ``executable`` and do not call ``ex()``):
+We can write a simple lowercase task as follows, for this one we just use Python and call no external tools (i.e. we set no ``executable`` and do not call ``ex()``):

 ```python